pietrobraione/tardis/README.md

 ## Deploying TARDIS

-Deploying TARDIS to be used outside Eclipse is tricky but feasible with some effort.
+Deploying TARDIS to be used outside Eclipse is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main TARDIS application `master/build/libs/tardis-master-<VERSION>.jar`.
-You may deploy them and all the missing dependencies, if you feel adventurous.
-However, `gradlew build` will also produce an uber-jar `master/build/libs/tardis-<VERSION>-shaded.jar`, containing all the runtime dependencies excluded Z3, EvoSuite, and `tools.jar`.
-Deploying based on the uber-jar currently is the easiest way for deploying TARDIS.
-Moreover, although JBSE and SUSHI-Lib are already included in the TARDIS uber-jar, you will need to deploy the JBSE and SUSHI-Lib jars.
-The instruction for deploying based on the uber-jar plus these six dependencies are the following ones:
+You need to deploy them and all their dependencies.
+Moreover, `gradlew build` will produce an uber-jar `master/build/libs/tardis-master-<VERSION>-shaded.jar` containing all the runtime dependencies excluded EvoSuite, and `tools.jar` (and, of course, Z3).
+Deploying based on the uber-jar is the easier, but our experience is that the uber-jar setup is more crash-prone.

+Here follows more detailed instructions for deploying TARDIS based on the plain jars:

+* Deploy Z3, possibly adding the Z3 binary to the system PATH.
+* Deploy the `tardis-master-<VERSION>.jar` and set the Java classpath to point at it.
-* You can put the TARDIS uber-jar anywhere: Just set the Java classpath to point at it.
+* Deploy either the `jbse-<version>.jar` or the `jbse-<version>-shaded.jar` and set the Java classpath to point at it.
-* Deploying Z3 is very easy: Just put the Z3 binary directory somewhere, and add the Z3 binary to the system PATH, or use the `-z3` option when invoking TARDIS to point at it.
+* Deploy the `sushi-lib-<VERSION>.jar` and set the Java classpath to point at it.
-* Deploying EvoSuite is similarly easy: Put the right EvoSuite jar somewhere, and then use the `-evosuite` option when invoking TARDIS to point at it.
-Since TARDIS executes EvoSuite in a separate process, you do not need to put the EvoSuite jar in the classpath.
+* Deploying the two EvoSuite jars contained `lib`.
+Although TARDIS executes EvoSuite in a separate process, TARDIS will nevertheless try to load some of its classes, therefore you need to put one of the two EvoSuite jars in the classpath (read later to learn which of the two).
 * TARDIS will not run if you deploy it on a machine that has a JRE, instead of a JDK, installed.
 This because TARDIS needs to invoke the platform's `javac` to compile some intermediate files.
 Therefore, you need to install a full JDK 8 on the target machine, providing both `tools.jar` and `javac` to TARDIS.
-Add `tools.jar` to the classpath, if it is not already in it by default.
+Add `tools.jar` to the classpath.
-* Finally, the JBSE and SUSHI-Lib jars need not to be on the classpath (they are included in the TARDIS uber-jar, that is already in the classpath), but the path to them must be passed to TARDIS through the `-jbse_lib` and `-sushi_lib` options.
+* Deploy the args4j, JavaParser and (if you do not use the `jbse-<version>-shaded.jar` uber-jar) Javassist jars that you find in the Gradle's cache.
+All these jars must be on the classpath.

+If you deploy the ``tardis-master-<VERSION>-shaded.jar` uber-jar you do not need to deploy the JBSE, SUSHI-Lib, args4j, JavaParser and Javassist jars.

 ## Usage

-You can launch TARDIS either from the command line, or from another program, e.g., from the `main` of an application.
+Compile the target program with the debug symbols, then launch TARDIS either from the command line, or from another program, e.g., from the `main` of an application.
 From the command line you need to invoke it as follows:

-    $ java -cp <classpath> tardis.Main <options>
+    $ java -Xmx16G -cp <classpath> tardis.Main <options>

-or:

-    $ java -cp <classpath> -jar <tardisJarPath> <options>

 where `<classpath>` must be set according to the indications of the previous section.
-If you launch TARDIS without options it will print a help screen that lists all the available options.
+(Note that TARDIS is resource-consuming, thus we increased to 16 GB the memory allocated to the JVM).
+If you launch TARDIS without options it will print a help screen that lists all the available options with a brief explanation.
 If you prefer to launch TARDIS from code, this is a possible template:

 ```Java
 import tardis.Main;